 Matt occassionally does session work in the Seattle area with local bands of various genres, his biggest claim to fame being part of the Grammy nominated triple-platinum album "Jar of Flies" by the Seattle grunge band Alice in Chains.
 Matt plays violin on "I Stay Away" and "Whale & Wasp".

 Matt also has a keen interest in the classical and folk music of India and studied tabla from the world-renowned tabla virtuouso Vishal Nagar of the Delhi gharana, and appeared in recital with Vishal and Ujwal Nagar, performing a violin lehra in Charukeshi raga as Vishal and Ujwal presented a stunning tabla duet.

-Matt also is a great fan of classic Star Trek and other sci-fi and has been seen dressed up as Captain Kirk, Mr. Spock, the young Obi-Wan Kenobi, and other characters, most notably in his YouTube romp "Charlie Matthews and the Cosmic Nebula Band" starring himself and his children Adam, Charlotte, and Kenny.
+Matt also is a great fan of classic Star Trek, The Expanse, and other sci-fi and has been seen dressed up as Captain Kirk, Mr. Spock, the young Obi-Wan Kenobi, and other characters, most notably in his YouTube romp "Charlie Matthews and the Cosmic Nebula Band" starring himself and his kids when they were young.
 He also plays gidder now and then with a cowboy hat and a fine pair of penguin shoes :)